 The new law has several elements to it, these are:

 - General data processing – implements the GDPR standards across all general data processing.

 - Law Enforcement Processing – implements standards for the processing of law enforcement data.

 - Regulation and enforcement – implements additional powers for the Information Commissioner who will continue to regulate and enforce data protection law.

-Anyone processing personal data must comply with the eight enforceable principles of good practice.
-They say that data must be:
+Anyone processing personal data must continue to comply with the principles of data protection law these are that data must be:

 Should you have any queries surrounding the use of data about you please contact the Civil Disclosure Unit at: